Aidanddow/cs20-main/README.md

 ## Setup

-Load Chrome extension in Chrome by going to Settings->Extensions->Load Unpacked, then selecting the project extension folder.
+Load Chrome extension in Chrome by going to Settings->Extensions->Load Unpacked, then selecting the project extension folder.\
+Running the Django app backend requires python version 3.8 or later, this can be found here - https://www.python.org/downloads/

 ### Automatically